Guide to Effective Listening

 On the phone or in person, listening is the single most important service skill.
 This training guide provides simple and powerful ways to develop good listening skills and to give every customer the most appropriate and professional service.

-Read the sample section below to see how much useful information is packed into a brief page of this practical guide.
+Read the sample below to see how much useful information is packed into a brief section of this guide.

 Theres a big difference between hearing and listening.
 With the exception of those with hearing impairments, all of us can hear — its just sound waves pounding on the eardrum.
 But to really listen we must actively take in what we hear, interpret it, and be able to act on it.
 That type of listening is the foundation of good customer service.